Spu7Nix/spwn_docs/triggerlanguage/1variables.md

 block = 10b // collision block-ID 10
 ```

 These values are called `ID`s, and are extremely essential.
 Any time you want to get some actual output in your levels, you will use these.
 Sometimes you want to point to a specific `ID`, for example if you have already made a player-character in the editor and you want to move it around.
-However, in most cases, you won't really care exactly what `ID` you're using, as you will only be referencing it inside your code.
-When this is the case, you can use this `?` notation:
+However, if that's not the case, and you will only be referencing these values inside your code, you won't need to know what `ID` you're using. in that case you can use this `?` notation:

 ```spwn
 group = ?g // some group